 - You must register online for recertification workshops to pay by credit card.

-- You may register and pay by check on the day of a workshop.
+- You may register and pay by check on the day of an in-person workshop.
 We cannot take cash payments.

 - Look for workshop dates and registration information on this page in mid-December.